TwentyPay/vendure-store-demo/README.md

 ## Development

 After cloning from Twentypay, first run `yarn` inside the directory.
-The config has been changed to run this admin backend on [http://localhost:3200/admin](port 3200).
+The config has been changed to run this admin backend on [port 3200](http://localhost:3200/admin).

 ```